iAvoe/Batch-batch-encoder/READ-EN-AP.md

  - Pass array to string variable after loop finishes: ` [string]$MtlnString=$StrArray `
  - `` `n `` enables the line switching, but also creates a space start from the 2nd line: ` $MtlnString=$MtlnString -replace " some", "some" `

+**ffmpeg raw-hevc-to-MKV restriction**
+ - This socfgmrnugyew restriction made this project so much more difficult to code

 -----

 ## ☆At what cost?